 When I first started traveling in Pennsylvania, I had no idea how many great waterfalls there were.
 However, in the last three years, I’ve had the chance to visit more than 100 waterfalls in Pennsylvania.
 These have ranged from towering giants to small, but scenic falls.
 Some have been located in urban areas, while others have been located far from the nearest road.

-I’ve previously written about 10 of the easist-to-reach Pennsylvania waterfalls, but today I wanted to showcase some that require a bit more work to see.
+I’ve previously written about 10 of the easiest-to-reach Pennsylvania waterfalls and the best waterfall hikes in PA, but today I wanted to showcase some that require a bit more work to see.
 While all 10 of these waterfalls require some hiking, most can be reached in about five minutes of hiking along well-defined and easy-to-hike paths.

 However, these 10 waterfalls in Pennsylvania offer big payoffs for those that visit.